byuitechops/generator-byui/01_ProjectCaptureDoc.md

     - If the parent is not on the list, please enter the parent.
     - Choose your javascript templates (sync, callback or promise).

-The webpage would be a much more user friendly approach that might last longer and get better results.

-We simply ask the same questions but web form style, with radio buttons and checkboxes and text inputs.
-The data will be collected and input into a json object that yeoman can then take and run with in the same way that yeoman ran with the CLI questions.

 -----

-NEED TO GO OVER THIS STUFF WITH JOSH TO SEE EXACTLY WHAT WE WILL BE DOING

-Questions we need answered before going forward:

-1. What is IT's current project life cycle system
-1. What will our system be.
-1. When we know these two answers, how can we build technology to assist in our system.
-Do we want a document generator for every stage?
-Do we want a one stop shop that creates boilerplate code and all documents?
-That we can run at different times with `yo byui-tech-ops --add` to add the next stage or maybe we make each stage an option or a flag.
-Do we have access to a third party workflow or should we mimic our own?

 ## Expectations